 Just a stone’s throw away in this oldest part of Klang town, you’ll find another gem serving Kopi, toast and more – Chong Kok Kopitiam (中国酒店).
 The Chinese name is intriguing, because it literally translates as China Hotel.
-This place has been in operation since 1940, and continues to attract visitors of all races, something rare in Malaysia.
+This place has been in operation since 1940, and continues to attract visitors of all races (it is halal certified), something rare in Malaysia.

 The Kopi and toast at Chong Kok Kopitiam are truly outstanding.
 The kaya tastes different (probably made in-house), and you actually have to spread it yourself.
 You’ll just want to come back for more.

 I was intending to visit another famed Kopi and toast place – Kedai Kopi Taman Eng Ann.
 I had it bookmarked in my web browser since a few years ago.
 Unfortunately, when i arrived there (15 minutes drive away from Klang old town), it was closed!
 I wasn’t too disappointed though, as i was already feeling quite satisfied for the day.
 I shall be back another time.